jbcodeforce/aws-studies/docs/index.md

 * Signed URL = access to individual files (one signed URL per file)
 * Signed Cookies = access to multiple files (one signed cookie for many files)

-## Storage

-### Snowball

-Move TB of data in and out AWS using physical device to ship data.
-The edge has 100TB and compute power to do some local processing on data.
-Snow mobile is a truck with 100 PB capacity.
-Once on site, it is transferred to S3.

-Snowball Edge brings computing capabilities to allow data pre-processing while it's being moved in Snowball, so we save time on the pre-processing side as well.

-## Hybrid cloud storage

-Storage gateway expose an API in front of S3.
-Three gateway types:

-* **file**: S3 bucket accessible using NFS or SMB protocols.
-Controlled access via IAM roles.
-File gateway is installed on-premise and communicate with AWS.
-* **volume**: this is a block storage using iSCSI protocol.
-On-premise and visible as a local volume backed by S3.
-* **tape**: same approach but with virtual tape library.
-Can go to S3 and Glacier.

-### Storage comparison

-* S3: Object Storage
-* Glacier: Object Archival
-* EFS: Network File System for Linux instances, POSIX filesystem
-* FSx for Windows: Network File System for Windows servers
-* FSx for Lustre: High Performance Computing Linux file system
-* EBS volumes: Network storage for one EC2 instance at a time
-* Instance Storage: Physical storage for your EC2 instance (high IOPS)
-* Storage Gateway: File Gateway, Volume Gateway (cache & stored), Tape Gateway
-* Snowball / Snowmobile: to move large amount of data to the cloud, physically
-* Database: for specific workloads, usually with indexing and querying

 ## Integration and middleware: SQS, Kinesis Active MQ